AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 This feature is available starting from Aviatrix Controller release 6.7.1185.
 If you deployed Aviatrix Controller in AWS and you want to deploy Aviatrix CoPilot in AWS in the same region/AZ as the controller, you can deploy CoPilot directly from the controller UI by following these instructions.

 The instance will be launched in the same AWS region/availability zone as your controller.
-If you want to deploy CoPilot in a different AWS region/availability zone or in a different cloud, follow the instructions in `Subscribe to a CoPilot Offer <https://docs.aviatrix.com/HowTos/copilot_getting_started.html#subscribe-to-a-copilot-offer>`_ to perform the CoPilot instance launch from your cloud provider marketplace.
+If you want to deploy CoPilot in a different AWS region/availability zone or in a different cloud, follow the instructions in `Subscribe to a CoPilot Offer in the Marketplace`_ to perform the CoPilot instance launch from your cloud provider marketplace.

 Your controller instance must have the `aviatrix-role-ec2` IAM role attached for the deployment to succeed.

-After you deploy a CoPilot instance from your controller, if you decide to terminate the instance, you must terminate it from the AWS environment.
+After you deploy a CoPilot instance from your controller, if you decide to terminate the instance, you can use the Delete Deployed CoPilot button in Aviatrix Controller > Settings > CoPilot to delete the instance.
+This comes in handy, for example, if you accidentally deployed the instance into an incorrect VPC.
+You can also terminate it from the AWS environment if preferred.

 Obtain the following information before you begin.
 You will need it for the initial setup of CoPilot after instance launch: